brotatotes/bht-automation/bht gen 1/Matthew/Chapter 26/Matthew 26 22 bht.md

 ### Philip Schaff:
 1. "The Greek form of this question implies a denial; hence the hypocrisy of Judas in asking the question by himself, after the others."
-2. "Yet every Christian may ask such a question at the Lord's table."
+2. "Yet every Christian may ask such a question at the Lord’s table."
-3. "The question 'Is it I, Lord?' reflects the humility and self-examination that should accompany the partaking of the Lord's Supper."
+3. "Comp, the fuller details in John 13:18-30."

+### Archibald T Robertson:
+1. "The negative expects the answer No and was natural for all save Judas."
+2. "But he had to bluff it out by the same form of question."
+3. "The answer of Jesus, Thou hast said, means Yes."

 ### John Gill:
 1. "Partly that Christ should be betrayed at all, into the hands of his enemies, by whom they knew he would be ill used."